Swastikjain500/Meta-Ad-Performance-Dashboard/README.md

 This dashboard was built using the following tools and technologies:

--- Power Bi Desktop - Main data visualization platform used for report creation./n -- Power Query - Data transformation and cleaning layer for reshaping and preparing the data.
+-- Power Bi Desktop - Main data visualization platform used for report creation.

+-- Power Query - Data transformation and cleaning layer for reshaping and preparing the data.

 -- DAX (Data Analysis Expressions) - Used for calculated measures, dynamic visulas, and conditional logic.

 -- Data Modeling - Relationships established among tables (ads, ad_Events, Users, Dynamic Measures and Calender table) to enable cross-filtering and aggregation.

 -- File Format - .pbix for development and .png for dashboard previews.

 Data Source - Data was imported from various sites including Meta and Kaggle.